-We began each morning at approximately 6:30 AM with a devotion and prayer together.
+We began each morning at approximately 6:30 A.M. with a devotion and prayer together.
 It was a good time to reflect on the previous day and commit ourselves to the work ahead.
-On at least 4 occasions and prior to our prayer time Bubba, Mark, Hess Hester, our Associate Pastor and I would go onto the streets of Redencao for a 2 to 3 mile jog.
-The locals who happened to be out those mornings and particularly the children, would look at us with amazement.
-The sight of Americans was rare, but to see a group of them huffing and puffing with exercise must have seemed extraordinary or even wierd.
+On at least four occasions and prior to our prayer time Bubba, Pastor Mark, Youth Pastor Hess Hester and I would go onto the streets of Redencao for a two to three mile jog.
+The locals who happened to be out those mornings, particularly the children would look at us with amazement.
+The sight of Americans was rare but to see a group of them huffing and puffing while jogging must have seemed extraordinary.

-On one particular afternoon of visitation Cathy and I accompanied Lorenz to 6 or 7 houses and were able to present our stories.
-We then stopped at a bar and pool hall in which 7 very rough looking characters were noisily playing pool.
-As we entered, the conversations suddenly ceased, and we weren’t sure what would happen next.
-The owner got 2 crates that Cathy and I used as chairs, and we presented our testimonies while seated.
-The pool players were quiet and respectful and before we left, we wrote all of their names on a larger list of all the people that had heard the gospel that day.
+One particular afternoon of visitation Cathy and I accompanied Lorenz to six houses and were able to present our stories.
+We then stopped at a bar and pool hall in which seven very rough looking characters were noisily playing pool.
+As we entered their conversations suddenly stopped, and we weren’t sure what would happen next.
+The owner got two crates which Cathy and I used as chairs, and we presented our testimonies while seated.
+The pool players were quiet and respectful and before we left, we wrote all of their names on the list of all the people who had heard the gospel this day.
 Down the street from the bar was a grove of trees providing a shady spot for a family, and Cathy witnessed to them about the love of Jesus for all and especially His love for children.

-Cathy, Bubba, his daughter Becky and I were invited one afternoon to visit a hospital owned by a physician Dr.Gerson and his wife Barbara, who was also a physician.
+Cathy, Bubba, Becky and I were invited one afternoon to visit a hospital owned by a physician Dr.Gerson and his wife Barbara who was also a physician.
 They gave us a tour of the hospital and their adjacent home while Barbara prepared for us some very delicious refreshments.
 Bubba witnessed to Dr. Gerson through our translator Alberto, a Brazilian exchange student who attended Ouachita Baptist University.
 Dr. Gerson had never become a Christian although his wife professed a faith in Christ.
 In a very tender moment he repented and prayed for Christ to enter his heart and life.
 He told us through tears, “This is a moment I will never forget as long as I live!”
 He invited us to return on another trip to work with him in their hospital, which I was able to do in 1988.
-This account will be the subject of another post on this blog.

 A highlight of our witness in Redencao was a showing of the film Jesus produced by The Billy Graham Organization.
 It had been translated into Portuguese and was brought to Redencao by Alberto.
-We had chosen to show the film in the town square on a Saturday night which is traditionally a time of gathering of the locals.
+We had chosen to show the film in the town square on Saturday night which is traditionally a gathering time for the locals.
 Earlier that day we had a sound truck driving around the area announcing the showing of the film that evening.
-Since there was very little electrical power available, we had a gas-operated generator for the projector and a speaker system connected to Pastor Rosemar’s car battery.
+Since there was very little electrical power available we had a gas-operated generator for the projector and a speaker system connected to Pastor Rosemar’s car battery.
 The screen was an 8 x 10 foot sheet attached to a wooden frame we had built.
-A phenomenon I wasn’t aware is when one projects a film on a screen like that, the movie can be viewed on both sides of the screen thus doubling the number of people who could see the film.
-A total of about 500 people saw the movie and heard in their native tongue the message of salvation.
-I know that was the first movie ever seen by many in attendance!
+A phenomenon I wasn’t aware is when one projects a film on such a screen the movie can be viewed on both sides of the screen thus doubling the number of people who can view it.
+A total of approximately five hundred people saw the movie and heard in their native tongue the message of salvation.
+I believe this was the first movie ever seen by many in attendance.

-When our mission time in Redencao was completed, each one of us believed we had been faithful to go where the Lord had invited us and had experienced Him in a new and fresh way that we had not fully expected.
-The fields are truly white unto harvest and the Lord of the harvest is looking for workers.
-Upon return to our church and reflecting back, we believe that at least 200 decisions were made by people in Redencao to follow Christ by faith.
-Cathy and I were grateful to have been part of that team of believers and are confident we will once again meet our Brazilian brothers and sisters when Christ returns.
+When our time in Redencao was completed each of us believed we had been faithful to go where the Lord had invited and experienced Him in a new and fresh way.
+Upon return home and reflecting back we believe at least two hundred salvation decisions were made by the people in Redencao to follow Christ by faith.
+Cathy and I were grateful to have been part of this team of believers and are confident we will again meet our Brazilian brothers and sisters when Christ returns.